Arch Linux - Post-installation

 $ sudo pacman -S chrony

-Apply the following configuration in /etc/chrony.conf
+Apply the following configuration in /etc/chrony.conf:

 /etc/chrony.conf

-, so disable it first and
+systemd-timesyncd.service is in conflict with chronyd.service, so disable it first and

 then enable chronyd.service